zeppe-lin/mkinitramfs/README.md

 FEATURES
 --------
 The following advantages can be distinguished:
-- no "local"s, no bashisms, only POSIX shell
+- no bashisms, only POSIX shell (with "local"s exception)
 - portable, no distro specific
 - easy to use configuration
 - build time and init time hooks